 Government Accounting Standards Board statement 45 (GASB 45) defines what is considered to be Generally Accepted Accounting Principles for governmental entities and how they should account for employee benefits.
-Based on the actuarial valuation of post employment benefits (other than pension benefits), the FY 2009 budget contains the second of a five year phase-in of added payments totaling \$80.3 million, with \$16.1 million in new contributions added to the budget to pay for future employee benefits.
+Based on the actuarial valuation of post employment benefits (other than pension benefits), the FY 2009 budget contains the second of an eight five year phase-in of added payments to pay for future employee benefits.
 Contributions are deposited in a trust fund authorized by the Board of Education to maximize investment return.